- Joseph R. Mason

 At Ocean, we continuously analyze the effectiveness of various SEO strategies and weigh their pros and cons.
 Through our work with some truly top-notch agencies, we have learned much about the digital landscape.
 Here we’ll tell you what works, what doesn’t work, and what strategies offer the most bang for the buck.

-You want to help your clients to boost their page rankings and reach the first page of Google, below is our take on how to get there the fastest by employing link building and content creation without having those efforts backfire.
+You want to help your clients to boost their page rankings and reach the first page of Google.
+Below is our take on how to get there quickly by employing link building and content creation without having those efforts backfire.
 The key is in creating the most natural-looking backlink profile you can.

 2 - Help your clients develop interesting campaigns and use those to drive links